robocon2011/HLx_Examples/Acceleration/memcached/README.md

    | 	LICENSE.md
    |    README.md
    |
-	 +--doc         : contains the memcached HLS deisgn document +--hls         : memcached pipeline HLS implementation +--scripts     : contains a cshell scripts to creat all Vivado HLS project +--build				: contains all source and scripts used to create .bit files for the ADM-PCIE-7V3 card +--regressionSims: memcached RTL simulation related files
+	 +--doc         										: contains the memcached HLS deisgn document +--hls         										: memcached pipeline HLS implementation +--scripts     										: contains a cshell scripts to creat all Vivado HLS project +--buildUoeMcdSingleDramPCIe				: contains all source and scripts used to create .bit files for the ADM-PCIE-7V3 card
+	 |
+	 |----+src													: contains the latest tcp and udp offload HLS code same as in ../tcp_ip, and board specificfiles for build .bit file
+	 |----+scripts											: contains the .sh and .tcl script to create a UOE+MCD with one dram channel for value store and one dram channel for hash table and host-side memory allocation code
+	 |----+host_side_software					  : contains the host-side memory management code and udp-mcd test client.
+The UoeMcdSingleDramPCIe.pdf descrips the steps to compile and use these code to test the FPGA implementation.
+The UoeMcdSingleDramPCIePort1.tcc is a spirent configuration file used to test the FPGA implementation.
+   +--regressionSims									: memcached RTL simulation related files
    |
    |-----+bpr     : backpressure data files used to generated back pressure signals in rtl simulation
    |-----+config  : configue file desicribes the input packets and golder reference packets